For a practical explanation of this new learning technology specification, look no further.

 How is xAPI different from SCORM?

 SCORM is the standard by which e-learning courses hosted in an LMS communicate to the LMS.
-SCORM stores data about certain simple things of interest to the average instructional designer: course completion status, total learner time spent on the course, scores, and perhaps location.
+SCORM stores data about certain simple things of interest to the average instructional designer: course completion status, total learner time spent on the course or learning content, scores, and perhaps location.
 This is perfectly sufficient as long as all learning takes place within the LMS, but we all know that most learning happens elsewhere.
 SCORM doesn't track all those other ways in which we learn—offline, informally, in classrooms, or on the job, for example.

 xAPI allows us to evaluate learner performance on the job—not just on a test—giving us valuable insight to the effectiveness of our performance improvement programs.
 These data are also put into the context of the learning activity, providing a more complete picture of the whole learning experience.
 When we have data this detailed, we can tailor learning activities to the unique needs of each individual.